Embassy of the United Kingdom, Seoul

+Role

+The British embassy in Seoul performs a sustaining role in the diplomatic relations between South Korea and the United Kingdom, dealing with political, economic, and cultural interaction between the two nations, and also offers visa services to Koreans and other nationals in the Republic of Korea.

 History

 Starting on 11 October 2007, the embassy stopped processing visa requests.
 Requests after this date are handled by the visa application centre.

-The embassy began offering free English-language education and jobs training to North Korean defectors in May 2011.
+The embassy began offering free English-language education and job training to North Korean defectors in May 2011.

 In August 2017, the embassy returned part of the land it owned on the street along the Deoksu Palace to create a pedestrian path.